PeacefulScience/peacefulscience.org/content/articles/examining-yec-claims-tonto-group-cambrian-3.md

 One final piece of evidence will be included here.
 We said that fractures with shear typically exhibit cataclasis, the crushing of the rock typified by the fracturing of grains, grain-size reduction, and compaction.
 Such might often be difficult to sample as the bands might well be eroded out or crumbly.

-{{% image `/img/2024/07/tonto3/Fig_25_MF-02.png` `aside-xl-wide` /%}}
+{{% image `/img/2024/07/tonto3/Fig_25_MF-02.png`  %}}

-*Figure 25.* Example from the Monument fold showing deformed zone with that resulted from tectonic shearing.
+**Figure 25.** Example from the Monument fold showing deformed zone with that resulted from tectonic shearing.
 Many fractures are present (traced in red).
 Grains are also fractured outside of the sheared zone and the shear faulting through both quartz and K-feldspar clasts.
 This is an interpretive line drawing of a portion of a photograph in the Tapeats Supplement (Snelling, 2021: Appendix D – Locations and Petrographic Descriptions of Tapeats Sandstone Samples).
 The sample was taken in a zone between two small faults as illustrated in the Tapeats Supplement and this shearing was probably associated with those faults.
+{{% /image %}}

 However, some samples, such as from the nose of the Monument fold, show good evidence of shear and cataclasis as shown in **Figure 25**.
 Shear in soft sediment would not have crushed grains such as are evident in the figure.